BA(Hons) Fashion Communication

 Learning and Teaching

-Learn through a combination of taught, independent and collaborative learning.
-This includes lectures, seminars, technical workshops, tutorials, presentations, critiques and external visits.
+Develop your professional and creative strengths through practice-led teaching and fast-paced experimental projects.
+Learn through a mix of taught, independent and collaborative learning, including lectures, seminars, technical workshops, tutorials, presentations, critiques and external visits.

 See our full glossary of learning and teaching terms.